Alleged Co-Conspirator Of Jeffrey Epstein, Ghislaine Maxwell, Spotted In California Days After His Death

 Wherever Maxwell has been living for the past few months, or even years, it seems she had been quite successful in flying under the radar.
 She is seemingly living an extremely reclusive life now that doesn’t resemble the prominent lifestyle she had embraced during her days by Epstein’s side.

-It’s not clear at this point whether Ghislaine Maxwell has spoken with the police or if she will face charges at some point.
+It’s not clear at this point whether Ghislaine Maxwell has spoken with the police, or if she will face charges at some point.
 As The Inquisitr previously detailed, she is accused of having been closely involved in Jeffrey Epstein’s alleged sex trafficking activities.
 Despite Epstein’s recent death, the investigations into his activities are said to be continuing and many suspect that this will lead to authorities wanting to take a close look into Maxwell’s activities.